Kalest3/MetronomerBot/README.md

 You will now have the two packages needed for the bot to work.

-- Create a file with the name "config.json" and copy what have in "config_example.json" into it.
+- Create a file with the name "config.json".
+- Copy what's in "config_example.json" to "config.json"
 - Inside config.json, in place of My_Username, put the username you want to run the bot.
 In My_Password, the password.
 And My_Avatar, the avatar in PS.
 Save the config.json.
 - To finish, run
 ```bash